 Deleting a DTC code will not solve the underlying problem that caused the DTC code to appear.
 Because fault codes only pop up with an abnormality on your car’s OBD system, it is important to pay heed to the code and see if it can cause a critical issue down the line.

-While these codes are mostly universal and shared by the majority of car manufacturers, there are still some codes that are manufacturer specific.
+While these codes are mostly universal and shared by the majority of car manufacturers, there are still some codes that are specific to the vehicle manufacturer.
 Such codes can be spotted by looking at the second character in the DTC code.
 If the second character is a zero, then it denotes a universal code.

 There are plenty of Bluetooth-enabled OBD-II scanners that will wirelessly send all the DTC codes from your car to your Android/iOS phone.
 Such wireless OBD-II scanners can be a bit more expensive when compared to wired devices but they make up for it with their practicality.